AlessandroPolastri94/Sonar-WekaNose-Plugin/README.md

 INSTALLATION:

-1) Download the zip file "Sonar-WekaNose-Plugin.zip".
+1) Download the zip file "Sonar-WekaNose-Plugin.zip" -> (https://drive.google.com/open?id=1fs4EE4dVE8him18i-mcGkyuXMRsRgjoG).
 2) Unpack this file in the "...\SonarQube\extensions\plugins" folder.
 3) Start SonarQube, and open it at localhost:9000.
 4) Log in as Administrator.